 Find details on each commission using the menu to the left.

-All other commissions - seven members
+- All other commissions - 7 members

-YOUTH SEATS: In addition, the Human Services/Human Rights Commission, Parks, Recreation and Natural Resources Commission, and Public Works Commissions each have two additional seats reserved exclusively for youth (ages 18 or under) who are residents of the community.
+Youth seats: In addition, the Human Services/Human Rights Commission, Parks, Recreation and Natural Resources Commission, and Public Works Commissions each have two additional seats reserved exclusively for youth (ages 18 or under) who are residents of the community.

 The term of office for youth seats shall be one year from the date of appointment, renewable for a second one year term by action of the City Council.
 More information can be found in the City Code.